 On Wednesday, January 3, 1923, the Allen Street Bridge in Kelso collapses into the Cowlitz River as workers are returning home from work.
 The bridge in the small Cowlitz County city in Southwestern Washington was built in 1906 entirely of wood, and has been weakened by recent flooding and overuse.
 When a large traffic jam puts excessive stress and strain on the old bridge, a suspension cable breaks, toppling the supporting towers and dropping the entire structure into the river.
 Scores are immediately rescued from the wreckage but further efforts are severely hampered by bad weather and darkness.
 Twenty or so people die in the disaster but, with most of the bodies never found and because of the large number of transients working in the area, an exact figure will never be known.
 Nonetheless, in terms of fatalities, this is Washington's worst bridge disaster.

-In 1921, the Long-Bell Lumber Company, Kansas City, Missouri, purchased 11,000 acres of flat valley land between the Cowlitz and Columbia rivers, about four miles west of Kelso, with the intention of building two lumber mills.
+In 1921, the Long-Bell Lumber Company of Kansas City, Missouri, purchased 11,000 acres of flat valley land between the Cowlitz and Columbia rivers, about four miles west of Kelso, with the intention of building two lumber mills.
 It soon became apparent that several thousand laborers would be needed to operate the mills.
 Kelso, founded in 1847, was the nearest population center and had fewer than 2,000 residents.
 Rather than allow a sprawling mill town to develop, Long-Bell decided to build a planned city, which was dedicated in July 1923 as Longview.